apples/scc/wrf/compile/compile.md

 ##2.2 Explanation
-The `beinstallformic.sh` script compiles WRF for the MICs, and should be used to run WRF across one or all of the MICs simultaneously.
+The `beinstallformic.sh` script compiles WRF for the MICs, and should be used to run WRF across one or all of the MICs symmetric.
 It does the same things as the file `beninstallforhost.sh`, except the configure.wrf is a little different and it uses different compiler flags (such as `-mmic`).

 As in the above-described explanation, check the `main` directory to make sure that the `wrf.exe`